majick/entry/README.md

 ### Media Storage

 Entry allows users to store media (photos) on your server for use within their pastes.
 Media is ordered by the owner (associated paste) that uploaded it.
-It is accesible from `/paste/files/{owner}/{file}`.
+It is accessible from `/paste/files/{owner}/{file}`.
 On the server, media is stored in `data/media/{owner}/{file}`.

 Media can be enabled through the config key.